The L&N Don’t Stop Here Anymore

 Jean Ritchie

-My daddy sat me down on his knee
+My daddy set me down on his knee

-He said, go to school and get your letters
+He said, "Go to school and learn your letters

-Don't you be a dusty miner like me
+Don't you be a dirty miner like me"

-I was born and raised at the mouth of hazard hollow
+I was born and raised in the mouth of the Hazard Hollow

-And the L & N don't stop here anymore
+And the L and N don't stop here anymore

 I used to think my daddy was a black man

-With script enough to buy the company store
+With scrip enough to buy the company store

-And his face is white as a February snow
+And his face is white as February snow

 Last night I dreamed I went down to the coal yard